-The San Francisco Public Utility Commission (SFPUC) is proposing to build a new 6-mile section of Ridge Trail in San Francisco backyard.
+The SFPUC is proposing to build a new 6-mile section of Ridge Trail on the San Francisco Peninsula.
 This multi-use trail will take you along stunning ridgelines and through pristine forests in the Peninsula Watershed in central San Mateo County.

 - A new 6-mile trail and staging area south of Hwy 92, and